blue-build/modules/modules/initramfs/README.md

 - `plymouth` theming
 - other unknown modifications

-It is recommended to set this module as one of the last in module execution order, to assure that initramfs regeneration will cover all modifications that you did.
+It is recommended to set this module as one of the last in module execution order, to ensure that initramfs regeneration will cover all modifications that you did.